31 January 2020

 - Courses Taken During Business Hours

-Courses should normally be taken outside of the regular working hours.
+Courses should normally be taken outside of the regular working hours, and should never interfere with performance of Gallaudet work.
 Requests for flextime or staff annual leave may be approved by the supervisor.

 In accepting educational assistance, the employee acknowledges and accepts the terms and conditions outlined in this policy.
-If the employee does not comply, the University will implement collection procedures if necessary.
+If the employee does not comply or submits falsified or intentionally inaccurate information in order to qualify for educational assistance, the University will take disciplinary action, up to and including discharge from the University, or legal action as needed, including potential implementation of collection procedures if necessary.

 Gallaudet University Board of Trustees